About the Project

 impartiality

-We’re creating a go-to resource that brings together key research on impartiality, mapping the major debates in the academic and media fields and evidence that shape how it’s understood.
+We’re creating a go-to resource that brings together key research about the impartiality of journalism, mapping debates across academic and media fields and, assessing the evidence that shapes how the term is understood.

 Complaints